microsoft/atlas-design/README.md

 ## Contributing

-While this project is open source, it's primary purpose is to serve Microsoft web properties through a css-only implementation of a design system.
+While this project is open source, its primary purpose is to serve Microsoft web properties through a css-only implementation of a design system.
 We do love contributions to both our documentation (`/site` folder) and our framework (`/css`).

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us